Absolute Risk Prediction for Cannabis Use Disorder in Adolescence and Early Adulthood Using Bayesian Machine Learning: INTRODUCTION

-In fact, a recently proposed CUD risk prediction model by \citet{Rajapaksha2022}, to the best of our knowledge, is the only externally validated risk prediction model that was built using a nationally representative, longitudinal dataset.
-However, it is not an absolute risk prediction model.
-It is a pure risk prediction model, wherein competing causes of mortality were ignored.
-It provides the probability of developing CUD in the future for a cannabis user in an \emph{unspecified} time interval, limiting its practical utility for counseling.
-Since an individual is subject to mortality from competing risks, especially when the study period is long, a pure risk prediction model is less relevant for clinical decision making \citep{Pfeiffer2017}.
-Another study provides the relative risk of CUD, which is the ratio of risk for an individual with certain levels of risk factors to risk for an individual with all risk factors set at baseline \citep{Richter2017}.
-While relative risks are useful for assessing the strength of risk factors, such models are not nearly as useful as absolute risk models for making clinical decisions or establishing policies for disease prevention \citep{Pfeiffer2017}.
-To address the growing concern of CUD in the US, particularly with the number of adolescents and young adults engaging in substance use increasing by every year, an absolute risk prediction model is crucial for improving risk assessment and decision-making in both clinical and policy domains.
+In fact, a recently proposed CUD risk prediction model by Rajapaksha et al. \cite{Rajapaksha2022}, to the best of our knowledge, is the only externally validated risk prediction model that was built using a nationally representative, longitudinal dataset.
+However, it is \textit{not} an absolute risk prediction model.
+It is a pure risk prediction model wherein competing causes of mortality were ignored.
+It provides the probability of developing CUD in the future for an individual who uses cannabis in an \textit{unspecified} time interval, limiting its practical utility for counseling.
+Since an individual is subject to mortality from competing risks, especially when the study period is long, a pure risk prediction model is less relevant for clinical decision-making \cite{Pfeiffer2017}.
+Another study provides the relative risk of CUD, which is the ratio of risk for an individual with certain levels of risk factors to risk for an individual with all risk factors set at baseline \cite{Richter2017}.
+While relative risks are useful for assessing the strength of risk factors, such models are not nearly as useful as absolute risk models for making clinical decisions or establishing policies for disease prevention \cite{Pfeiffer2017}.
+To address the growing concern of CUD in the US, particularly as the number of adolescents engaging in vaping and edible consumption of cannabis has increased over the years \cite{Patrick2020,lim2022}, an absolute risk prediction model is crucial for improving risk assessment and decision-making in both clinical and policy domains.